Rationality Measurement and Theory for Reinforcement Learning Agents: Proof of Theorem

 We apply the IPM definition:

 According to Assumption~\ref{mass:lipschitz-policy} and by the triangle inequality, we have

-We apply Lemma~\ref{lem:policy_path_length} to bound the $d_\Pi(\pi^\ast,\pi_t)$, which decomposes the distance to the optimal policy into two components: the discrepancy between initial policy $\pi_1$ and optimal policy $\pi^*$, and the cumulative step size of policy updates, each constrained by the KL divergence.
+We apply Lemma~\ref{lem:policy_path_length} to bound the $d_\Pi(\hat{\pi},\pi_t)$, which decomposes the distance to the fixed policy into two components: the discrepancy between initial policy $\pi_1$ and fixed policy $\hat{\pi}$, and the cumulative step size of policy updates, each constrained by the KL divergence.

 For some $\alpha > 0$, $\sup_{s\in\mathcal S}\mathrm{KL}\!\bigl(\pi_{t+1}(\cdot\mid s)\,\|\,\pi_t(\cdot\mid s)\bigr) \le \alpha,\quad \forall\, t=1,\dots,T.$ According to Lemma~\ref{lem:policy_path_length}, we have: